-Our workforce and residents have access to world-renowned universities, training programs, and more to fully develop their knowledge and career paths, including four of the top 50 universities in the U.S. offering top programs in computer science, business, engineering, medical science.
+Our workforce and residents have access to world-renowned universities, training programs, and more to fully develop their knowledge and career paths, including three of the top 50 universities in the U.S. offering top programs in computer science, business, engineering, medical science.

 Pennsylvania offers quality education right from the start, with high-performing school districts, healthy graduation rates, and knowledgeable faculty.

 - Pennsylvania is home to the #4 school district in the nation, with two school districts ranked in the top 10.